Tips for Taps Blog

 With wind speeds up to 150 miles per hour, hurricanes blow over almost anything in their path, with short and long-term consequences for your drinking water.

-If you live in a hurricane-prone area, you know what the aftermath looks like — water can flood city streets and houses, and often looks opaque and dirty from all the sediment the hurricane swept up in its path.
-Your water may look dirty, but what does a hurricane really mean for water quality at the tap?
+If you live in a hurricane-prone area, you know what the aftermath looks like—water can flood city streets and houses, and often looks opaque and dirty from all the sediment it swept up in its path.
+It may look dirty, but what does a hurricane really mean for water quality at the tap?

 Hurricanes, and the flooding that they cause, can affect both well-water and municipal water supplies.
 Flooding can disrupt a city’s water supplies by overwhelming water treatment facilities.
 As water moves through the landscape, it can pick up bacteria, sewage, agricultural or industrial waste, and chemicals, all of which can harm humans if ingested.